Slasher4k/aaronhatchard/_posts/2018-07-20-custom-wordpress.md

 I say “to a point” because **any real customisation requires coding knowledge**.

-Once again, that’s where [your friendly neighbourhood WordPress geek][dev]{: .white .white-hover-dots rel="nofollow"} is going to have your back.
+Once again, that’s where [your friendly neighbourhood WordPress geek][dev]{: .white .white-hover-dots } is going to have your back.

 So if you really need to set up your testimonials page with two columns and the theme only has one, or you want to add words to your home page below the hero image but the theme only has words above, chances are using a WordPress theme is still the way to go.
 You’ll **just need to get your developer to work a little extra magic on it**.